ICC4103-202010-WebTech/course-project-naespinola-kjara-1/README.md

 (c) Edit User.
 (d) Delete user.

 We used Factory Bot and FFaker to create data automatically, but we were never able to prove that this actually worked, because it threw us the error "NoMethodError: undefined method` create_list 'for main: Object "when we used the rake db: populate_fake_data command.
-But you can see the file test/factories.rb and lib/tasks/model_queries.rake that contains what we did about this.
+But you can see the file test/factories.rb and lib/tasks/model_queries.rake that contains what we did about this.`

+### Commands to test the app
+* yarn install
+* bundle install
+* rake db:migrate
+* rails c
+* Rails.application.load_seed